Ferrari Faces Backlash After Launch of Its First Fully Electric Vehicle, the Luce

 Key Facts

-- Ferrari launched its first fully electric vehicle, named the Luce.
+- Ferrari launched its first fully electric vehicle, the Luce, which has received criticism from fans and a drop in share price.

-- Lamborghini's CEO stated that canceling its own EV project in favor of hybrids was 'the right way to go.'
+- Lamborghini's CEO stated that canceling its own EV project in favor of plug-in hybrids was the right decision for the company.

 What Happened

-Ferrari unveiled its first fully electric vehicle, the Luce, which was met with criticism from some fans and a drop in the company's share price.
+Ferrari unveiled its first fully electric vehicle, the Luce, prompting mixed reactions from fans and a decline in its share price.
+Lamborghini's CEO commented on the situation, reaffirming his company's focus on hybrids.

 Why It Matters